SamikshyaPahari/samikshyapahari.github.io/index.md

 #### Dog Breed

 From the dog data set, we chose top 10 popular hunting and comapnion dogs to compare if hunting dogs can be as friendly as companion dogs.
-Using ggplot to visualize data using scatterplot, we came into conclusion that hunting dogs could be friendlier and trained as companion dogs except for exception like Shiba Inu and Bloodhounds.
+Using ggplot to visualize data using scatterplot, we came into conclusion that hunting dogs could be friendlier and trained as companion dogs except for exception like Shiba Inu and Bloodhounds. [here](<https://samikshyapahari.github.io/BioStatisticsAnalysis/Dog Breed.html>)

 #### RNA Sequencing

-Using the edgeR, we analyzed the RNA-seq data from the R Bioinformatics Cookbook called modencodefly which contains the data on _Drosophila melanogaster_.
-We used it to see how gene is expressed differetly in two or more different samples and created the heatmap of the data.
+RNA Seq I: Using the edgeR, we analyzed the RNA-seq data from the R Bioinformatics Cookbook called modencodefly which contains the data on _Drosophila melanogaster_. [here](<https://samikshyapahari.github.io/BioInformatics/RNA Seq I.html>)
+RNA Seq II: Using dataset at_tf_gex, we created the heatmap of the ecotype and plant parts and see how gene is expressed differetly in two or more different samples. [here](<https://samikshyapahari.github.io/BioInformatics/RNA Seq II.html>)
+Phylogetic analysis and visualization: Creating the evolutionary tree from mammal phylogeny from dataset. [here](<https://samikshyapahari.github.io/BioInformatics/Phylogenetic analysis and Visualization>)